jwg7/final-term-1/README.md

 Key takeaway:

-- Game engines abstract alot of lower-level coding.
+- Game engines abstract a lot of lower-level coding.
 Without them, it would take forever to program the simplest game.
 That's why virutally all of today's games are made with them.
 If you're interested in coding a game, it would be smart to start learning about all the different game engines available.
-- I spent a lot of time looking at Babylon.js, a game engine capable of creating very powerful 3D experiences in the browser.
+- I also spent a good amount of time looking at Babylon.js, a game engine capable of creating very powerful 3D experiences in the browser.
 Three.js is another good option.